History of printing: Europe

 Woodblock printing was used for textile patterns in Europe by the mid-14th century and for images on sheets by the end of the century.
 Block prints were produced in southern Germany and Venice and across central Europe between 1400 and 1450.
 They were all religious in nature and most of them are undated, but they are believed to have been produced in the late 14th and early 15th centuries.
 They were printed as outlines and filled in with color manually by hand or stencil.
 Block books appeared in Germany c.
 1400.

-There is no hard evidence that Chinese printing technology spread to Europe.
-However a number of authors have advanced theories in favor of a Chinese origin for European printing based on early references and circumstantial evidence.
+There is no conclusive evidence that Chinese printing technology spread to Europe.
+However, a number of authors have advanced theories in favor of a Chinese origin for European printing based on early references and circumstantial evidence.
 Tsien suggests that woodblock printing may have spread from China to Europe due to communications during the Mongol Empire era and based on similarities between blockprints in both areas.
 Tsien suggests that European missionaries to China during the 14th century could have borrowed the practice of creating prints to be colored manually later on, which had been prevalent in China for a long time with Buddhist prints.
 The block books of Europe were produced using methods and materials similar to those in China and sometimes in ways contrary to prevailing European norms: European wood blocks were cut parallel with the grain in the same way as the Chinese method rather than the prevailing European practice of cutting across the grain, water-based ink was used rather than oil-based ink, only one side of the paper was printed rather than both, and rubbing rather than pressure was employed to leave the print.
 Robert Curzon, 14th Baron Zouche (1810–1873) said that European and Chinese block books were so similar in every way that they must have originated in China.